1.1 Company Profile

 Everyone, meet Princess Randi!
 Though not hugely involved in the creative process behind the toys, Randi is our dedicated content manager.
 Animating our social feeds in a way that respects “community guidelines” and dishing out a stream of sizzling hot branded graphics, Randi works hard to ensure that our followers and subscribers remember that Terrible Toyshop is alive, “hip,” and relevant.

 With a background in Early Childhood Education, Randi uses her creative edge to showcase our products in various eye-catching ways.
 Randi joined our awful team in May, 2020, having just graduated with a certificate in Public Relations.
-When she’s not chastising Terrible Greg for use of the word “moist” in corporate communications or thinking of new ways to make the Crouton Crusher look cute (and, if at all possible, appealing), she enjoys listening to Frank Sinatra and reading crime fiction.
+When she’s not chastising Terrible Greg for use of the word “moist” in corporate communications or dreaming up new ways to make the Crouton Crusher look cute (and, if at all possible, appealing), she enjoys listening to Frank Sinatra and reading crime fiction.

 3. Press Coverage